modscripps/mixsea/HOW_TO_RELEASE.md

 -----------------------------
 Copied and adjusted from xarray.

-1. Ensure your master branch is synced to upstream:
+1. Ensure your main branch is synced to upstream:
      ```
-     git pull upstream master
+     git pull upstream main
      ```
 2. Look over HISTORY.rst and make sure it is complete for the current version.
     (check the date!)
 Consider adding a brief summary note describing the